kanaka/mal/process/guide.md

   section), perform macro expansion by calling the `macroexpand` function with the current value of `ast` and `env`.
 Set `ast` to the result of that call.
-If the new value of `ast` is no longer a list after macro expansion, then return `ast`, otherwise continue with the rest of the apply section (special forms switch).
+If the new value of `ast` is no longer a list after macro expansion, then return the result of calling `eval_ast` on it, otherwise continue with the rest of the apply section (special forms switch).

 * Add a new special form condition for `macroexpand`.
 Call the `macroexpand` function using the first `ast` argument (second list